-4.7 Taking enforcement action
+4.7 TAKING ENFORCEMENT ACTION

-- 4.7.1 Enforcement action will be taken with a minimal tolerance approach.
-Council staff may take informal enforcement action or formal enforcement action to prevent or remedy an unlawful activity. - 4.7.2 Council staff will use discretion to determine the most appropriate enforcement action and may take more than one enforcement action. - 4.7.3 The available enforcement action differs depending upon the relevant legislation; however, the principles of application should remain consistent. - 4.7.4 If the compliance process is being used to delay enforcement action or there has been a blatant attempt to flout the law, appropriate enforcement action will be instigated without delay.

-4.7.5 All enforcement action will be taken in accordance with the legislative processes and provide avenues for representation and appeal where required, to ensure the principles of natural justice are observed.

-4.7.6 Informal enforcement action
+4.7.1 Council staff may take informal enforcement action or formal enforcement action to prevent or remedy an unlawful activity.

+- 4.7.2 Council staff will use discretion to determine the most appropriate enforcement action and may take more than one enforcement action. - 4.7.3 The available enforcement action differs depending upon the relevant legislation; however, the principles of application should remain consistent. - 4.7.4 If the compliance process is being used to delay enforcement action or there has been a blatant attempt to flout the law, appropriate enforcement action will be instigated without delay. - 4.7.5 All enforcement action will be taken in accordance with the legislative processes and provide avenues for representation and appeal where required, to ensure the principles of natural justice are observed. - 4.7.6 Informal enforcement action